BeaconBrigade/system-hook/README.md

 As a side note, it can be really handy to test if your webhook server is working.
 You can use the [Github CLI](https://cli.github.com/) to help with this.
 Refer to [here](https://docs.github.com/en/webhooks-and-events/webhooks/receiving-webhooks-with-the-github-cli) to set up webhook testing.
-To test `shook` I created an test repository on Github with a script `update.sh` that appends data to the README.md file, then commits and pushes.
+To test `shook` I created a test repository on Github with a script `update.sh` that appends data to the README.md file, then commits and pushes.
 Then, running `shook serve --log-level=trace` in one terminal, `gh webhook ...` in another and `./update.sh` in a third you can test your deployment.